brysgo/brysgo.github.io/content/post/2017-10-17-future-airplanes.md

 date: 2017-10-17T15:10:28Z
 ---

 I want to go to France, I didn't plan to go, I was just waking on the highline and was like, I think I want to go to Paris.
 I take out my phone, and open my air travel app and put in Paris.
 It tells me how much it costs, and I click accept.
-It takes my to a border patrol and security flow where I need to answer some lame questions, but it isn't so bad.
+It takes me to a border patrol and security flow where I need to answer some lame questions, but it isn't so bad.

 The app informs me which air shuttle to go to.
 Since there is one every 10 blocks in Manhattan I don't have to go far.
 I just need to walk to Chelsea market.
 When I get to the roof, I see an elevator that has four propellers instead of a wire.
 I get to the door, and I see a border patrol / security officer on a screen who gives me instructions on how to proceed with the security equipment.
 When I am done, the gates let me through to the elevator.